eslint-community/eslint-plugin-eslint-plugin/docs/rules/prefer-replace-text.md

-# prefer using replaceText instead of replaceTextRange. (prefer-replace-text)
+# Require using replaceText instead of replaceTextRange. (prefer-replace-text)

 ## Rule Details